10 Best Vitamin C Supplements Reviewed & Compared

 Nutribiotic’s formula is made of Sodium Ascorbate, a substance derived from a combination of salt and ascorbic acid.
 Using the salt as a filtration method, this formula has extremely pure Vitamin C crystals packed in each serving.
 However, some residual salt is left in the formula to the detriment of its overall purity.

-Since the ascorbic acid used to synthesize the Vitamin C in this supplement was filtered, no bitter or tart taste is present when consuming this formula.
-Instead there is a mild salty taste, which is due to the sodium filtration method used to get pure crystals.
+Since the ascorbic acid used to synthesize Vitamin C in this supplement was filtered, no bitter or tart taste is present when consuming this formula.
+Instead, there is a mild salty taste, which is due to the sodium filtration method used to get pure crystals.
 According to customers, this taste is considerably better than other supplements on the market.

 It’s true that this pack of supplements is on the more expensive side of the spectrum for Vitamin C prices.
 However, one year’s worth of servings are contained in just one bottle, thanks to the extremely high potency of this formula.
 Because of that, this ends up being one of the most inexpensive supplements once you account for volume.